-In September 2019, Leeds Beckett University and Doing Social will launch a new bachelor’s degree in social change, created with practitioners, students, communities and civil society, offering real-world experiences and practice within community and innovation spaces in different sectors.
+From September 2019, Leeds Beckett University and Doing Social will jointly deliver a new bachelor’s degree in social change, that has been uniquely designed with civil society practitioners, communities and students, offering real-world experiences in community and innovation spaces.

-BA (Hons) Innovation and Skills for Social Change (ISSC), has been designed for learners who wish to gain deep insights and capabilities to tackle the root causes of social issues sustainably in different sectors, and to make a difference to people’s lives locally, or around the world.
+BA (Hons) Innovation and Skills for Social Change (ISSC), has been designed for learners who wish to gain deep insights and capabilities to tackle the root causes of social issues sustainably, in all sectors, and to make a difference to people’s lives locally, or globally, through future careers and projects.
+Students and communities will work together on projects, and students will be able to make a difference while they learn.
+You can view the course description on the university’s website here.

-Where: Carnegie School of Education, Leeds Beckett University, Leeds, UK.
+Where: The course will be delivered at Carnegie School of Education, Leeds Beckett University, Leeds, UK.

-Students: Anyone who is passionate about social justice, sustainability and humanity, and making the world a better place.
+Students: This course is suitable for individuals of all ages and backgrounds who are passionate about social justice, sustainability and humanity, and making the world a better place.

 Teaching and assessment: Teaching takes place over 2 or 3 days a week.
 Modules will be delivered through a variety of masterclasses, seminar groups, tutorials, debates, experiments, virtual learning environments and external experiences.
 There are no exams on this course.
-Assessments have been innovatively designed to reflect real work activities and to develop important abilities and attributes to contribute in significant ways to social change through future careers.
+Assessments have been innovatively designed to reflect real work activities and to develop important abilities and attributes needed to contribute significantly to social change through future careers.

 The aims of the course: The main aim of this course is to develop skills and abilities which can help to address social needs, gaps, and failures in society.
 Through this course, students will achieve a skill-set that will enable them to undertake or create roles that can disrupt, strengthen and support different sectors to tackle or respond innovatively and effectively to the “wicked problems” of our time.
-Students will be able to contribute to transforming society using processes that are collaborative, inclusive and driven by achieving social, rather than economic aims.
+Students will be able to contribute to transforming society using collaborative, inclusive processes that are driven by achieving primarily social, rather than economic goals.

-Skills that will be developed: Innovation, creativity/imagination, collaboration, design, co-creation, sustainable and frugal practices, project management, capacity building, systems and strategic thinking, research, analysis, marketing, digital, social inclusion, public speaking, debating, training, outcome/impact measurement, enterprise and leadership.
-These are global skills which will be useful in many different careers.
+Skills that will be developed: Students will have the chance to develop many global skills through practice, in this course; skills such as: innovation, creativity/imagination, collaboration, design, co-creation, sustainable and frugal practices, project and event management, capacity/capability building, systems and strategic thinking, training and facilitation, research, analysis, marketing, digital, social inclusion, public speaking, debating, measuring outcomes/impact, enterprise and leadership.
+These are skills which will be useful in many different careers, globally.

 What makes this course different?

-- It has been co-designed with a wide range of external people and organisations, to ensure it reflects real world practice and contexts, as well as evolving societal needs.
+- It has been co-designed with communities, students, practitioners and organisational representatives, to ensure it reflects real world practice and contexts, and is relevant to evolving societal needs and demands.

-- For these reasons, it will also be largely delivered with practitioners and speakers with lived experience of social issues.
+- For these reasons, it will also be largely delivered with practitioners and people with lived experience of social issues.

 - This is a “social change programme”; the course seeks to contribute purposefully to society and to benefit communities and organisations.
-Its social purpose is to “collaborate with communities to progress social change endeavours, and to share knowledge and learning which helps to strengthen capacity and skills in communities and organisations and improves the life chances and wellbeing of communities”.
+Its social purpose is to “collaborate with communities to progress social change endeavours, and to help to strengthen capabilities and skills in both communities and organisations for improved life chances and wellbeing”.

-- Students will undertake “live projects” every year of the course (over 530 hours staggered over three years) during which they will collaborate with communities and organisations on projects that benefit all parties.
-Through this, students will gain far-reaching experiences of innovation, co-creation, capacity building, impact measurement and enterprise and build up their portfolio of experience over the three years.
+- Students will undertake “live projects” every year of the course (over 530 hours staggered over three years) during which they will collaborate with communities and organisations on social action projects that benefit all parties.
+Through this, students will gain a wide-range of experiences in innovation, co-creation, capacity building, impact measurement and enterprise and build up their portfolio of experience over the three years.

 - This course embeds values which promote inclusion, collaboration, equity, wellbeing, compassion, and social justice.